Hamza417/Inure/README.md

   27 July, 2022)_ 💀

 ## About

-Inure's development was started as an independent learning project which later has become one of the most ambitious and intuitive Android apps developed by a single person and is based 100% on custom UI APIs developed to be used only in this app along with a native theme engine, image renderer and a beautiful animation framework.
+Inure's development was started as an independent learning project which later has become one of the most ambitious and intuitive Android apps developed by a single person and is based 100% on custom UI APIs developed to be used only in this app along with a native theme engine along with Material You support, image renderer and a beautiful animation framework.

 Currently, the app is in beta testing stage.
 You can join the app's early beta testing from [Play Store](https://play.google.com/store/apps/details?id=app.simple.inure) and join the app's [Telegram Group](https://t.me/inure_app_manager) for development related discussions.

 ## Development Status

 High priority features

-- [ ] Apps Backup feature
+- [x] Apps Backup feature
-- [ ] Dedicated app installer
+- [x] Dedicated app installer
-- [ ] External APK information
+- [x] External APK information
 - [x] Proper analytics panel
-- [ ] App directories panel
+- [x] App directories panel
 - [ ] APK browser for apps that are not yet installed

 Low priority features